 Karen is Executive Director, Capability and Innovation at the Biotechnology and Biological Sciences Research Council (BBSRC).
 BBSRC is a non-departmental public body, and is the largest UK public funder of non-medical bioscience.
 It predominantly funds scientific research institutes and university research departments in the UK.
 BBSRC is a one-third shareholder of PBL (since 2004).

 Dr Karen Lewis studied for a degree in biology and PhD in microbiology.
 Before joining BBSRC, she worked in commercial research and development with both a small biotechnology company and a large corporate one.
 Karen has extensive experience within BBSRC, and the research councils in a broad range of research and innovation strategy areas.
 She has held a number of senior roles in what is now the BBSRC Capability and Innovation domain, including leading BBSRC business engagement activities, and establishing a knowledge exchange and commercialisation team.

 Nick is Executive Director of The Sainsbury Laboratory, Norwich, where he also a research group leader.
 Prior to leading The Sainsbury Laboratory, Nick was Deputy Vice Chancellor for Research and Impact at the University of Exeter, having also been Head of the University’s School of Biosciences since 2004.
 The Sainsbury Laboratory is a one-third shareholder of PBL, having founded the company in 1995 (through the Gatsby Charitable Foundation) jointly with The John Innes Centre.

-Simon is Head of Commercialisation at John Innes Centre.
+Dave is Chief Operating Officer of the John Innes Centre.
 The John Innes Centre is a one-third shareholder of PBL, having been a co-founder of the company in 1995.